GregJns273/Web-Projects/Readme.txt

-Here's where my web browser related projects will live. huh?
+Here's where my web browser related projects will live.